-Allison Transmission, Inc.
+Allison Tr ransmission, Inc.

-\$ 2,064
+Balance at December 31, 2021 \$ 2,064

-13
+Acquisition 13

-(2)
+Foreign currency translation (2)

-\$ 11
+Net current period impact to goodwill \$ 11

-\$ 2,075
+Balance at December 31, 2022 \$ 2,075

-\$ \$ \$

 NOTE 7.
 FAIR VALUE OF FINANCIAL INSTRUMENTS

 Fair value is the price (exit price) that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The Company utilizes market data or assumptions that market participants would use in pricing the asset or liability, including assumptions about risk and the risks inherent in the inputs to the valuation technique.
 These inputs can be readily observable, market corroborated, or generally unobservable.
 The accounting guidance establishes a fair value hierarchy that prioritizes the inputs used to measure fair value.
 The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (Level 1 measurement) and the lowest priority to unobservable inputs (Level 3 measurement).
 The three levels of the fair value hierarchy defined by the relevant guidance are as follows: